 What is the NASC Sports Event Symposium?

-The sports event travel industry's original meeting, the NASC Sports Event Symposium is the NASC's annual convention and meeting.
-Attendees of the Symposium are provided with: Educational Sessions highlighting what's "hot" in the sports event industry, Event Marketplace where event owners meet one-on-one with attendees to discuss bringing their events to your community, Vendor/Supplier Expo to find out what products are available to the sports event industry, networking opportunities through multiple receptions and gatherings providing ample time to meet and greet and much, much more!
+The sports tourism industry's original meeting, the NASC Sports Event Symposium is the NASC's annual convention and meeting.
+Attendees of the Symposium are provided with: Educational Sessions highlighting what's "hot" in the sports tourism industry, Event Marketplace where event owners meet one-on-one with attendees to discuss bringing their events to your community, Vendor/Supplier Expo to find out what products are available to the sports event industry, networking opportunities through multiple receptions and gatherings providing ample time to meet and greet and much, much more!
 For more information on the next Sports Event Symposium, visit NASCsymposium.com.

 Who can attend the annual Sports Event Symposium?